+How We StartedMWNUK was formally established as a group in 2003 with the support of the Women’s National Commission (WNC), to give independent advice to government on issues relating to Muslim women and public policy.
 One of our first activities in collaboration with the Women's National Commission was to ask Muslim women about their needs.
 This 'listening exercise' was published as the ‘She Who Disputes’ report (http://www.iiav.nl/epublications/2006/shewhodisputes.pdf) which identified both the existing space favouring and unjust barriers against Muslim women's full participation in society.
 This report remains the main inspiration for our work, in addition to our ongoing interaction with our members and women in the community.
 Our work is about

 In 2007, Muslim Women’s Network decided to establish itself as an independent organisation to ensure its autonomy from Government.
 We renamed the group ‘Muslim Women’s Network UK’ (MWNUK) and became a Community Interest Company in 2008.

 In December 2013 we became a registered charity with new Articles of Association.

 - To talk openly talk about difficult issues that are often to swept under the carpet - only when they are discussed that they can be tackled